In big cities, we are anonymous, strangers to each other.

 Kiez Licht is a Berlin based art project connecting people through locality as well as emotion and experience.

-The project uses video projections in urban spaces to show thoughts and drawings from people in different Kiez (neighbourhoods), starting with the North Schöneberg area.
+The project uses video projections in urban spaces to show thoughts and images from people in different Kiez (neighbourhoods), starting with the North Schöneberg area.

 Projection Winterfeldtplatz/Golzstrasse, Schöneberg